zydtiger/LearnForge/README.md

 4. **Run the App**: Once the installation is complete, you can launch LearnForge by executing the following command:
     ```
-    > yarn dev
+    > yarn dev:electron
     ```

-5. **Test App in Production**: You can launch the production version of the app by executing the following:
+5. **Building the App**: Once you have tested LearnForge works as expected, you may proceed to building the App yourself.
     ```
-    > chmod +x ./src-web/serve_prod.sh
-    > ./src-web/serve_prod.sh
+    > yarn build:electron
     ```
-The script automatically builds the app to `./dist/` with `yarn build`.
+The script automatically builds the app to `src-electron/target/`.

 ## Contributing